Tippmann TPX: Remote Line Adapter

 While the marker is designed to use 12 gram CO2 cartridges as its propellant, a remote line adapter can be installed in order to hook the TPX up to an external air source.
 Use of a remote line with the TPX increases the amount of air supply the marker has at one time by allowing larger sources of air to be used with the marker.
 Installation of this modification requires internal parts to be replaced in order to allow the air flow from the 12 gram CO2 cartridge to change and be redirected.
 This modification also requires a small piece in the back of the marker to be taken out.
 In order for this upgrade to function properly a used or empty 12 gram CO2 cartridge must be in place in the chamber underneath the barrel.
-Most remote lines are compatible with the TPX remote line adapter modification, and connection of the line depends on the model of remote hose being used.
+Most remote lines are compatible with the TPX remote line adapter modification, and the connection of the line depends on the model of remote hose being used.